 Remember that if there is a passion in your heart, it’s there because God put it there.
 Ask God if and how there are ways you can explore the passions He gives you and ask that He helps you do so in a way that uplifts you and your family.

 For me, I love involving my beautiful kids in my children’s books about our twin family!
 It is a blessing to share it all with you!
-“Zoe in Double Trouble” is under way!
-Even though it felt impossible, my creative coach, Beryl Ayn Young, helped me see this is a real, meaningful dream that can come to life in her Imagined course and helped me find my writing passion!
+“Zoe in Double Trouble” is here!
+Even though it felt impossible God brought me amazing people like, my children’s author friend and author Sheri Fink and my creative coach, Beryl Ayn Young, helped me see this is a real, meaningful dream that can come to life!

 Photography almost always lifts me up because it allows me to focus on the beauty in the chaos of motherhood.
 This post was inspired by our self-care exercise from my Momtography class with Beryl Ayn Young and it couldn’t have come at a better time.